racketscript/racketscript/CONTRIBUTING.md

 ## Submitting Patches

-*TLDR*: Pull Requests must be created against the `develop` branch.

 Make sure that there is an open ticket for the issue you want to work on, to avoid duplicate effort and to keep the maintainers informed.